natetheadequate/findagravemiddleborough.ml/README.md

 # findagravemiddleborough.ml
-Tool to search database of graves in Middleborough, MA
+Tool to search database of graves in Middleborough, MA.
+Made for Friends of Middleborough Cemeteries.